Arts & Entertainment

 An annual Tennessee Williams Festival honors the literary contributions of this former Clarksdale resident.
 His grandfather once served as Rector of St. George's Episcopal Church, which still stands today.

-Clarksdale has begun its own Walk of Fame to honor notables in the fields of literature and the arts, music, history, civil rights, sports, and more.
+Clarksdale also has its own Walk of Fame to honor notables in the fields of literature and the arts, music, history, civil rights, sports, and more.
 The sidewalk plaques take visitors on a walking tour through historic downtown Clarksdale.

 The Crossroads Half-Marathon is a new community event that takes runners on a running tour through the flat land of Coahoma County.
 The event also features live music and other entertainment.